mikeDombrovsky/todo-test/README.md

    3.1 "Custom panel" for deal details view.
 For URL provide the ngrok URL.
 Choose a JWT secret for the extension. \
    3.2 "JSON modal" for deal details view.
 For URL provide the ngrok URL with route `/embedded-action`.
 Choose a JWT secret for the embedded action.
 Upload `embedded-action-schema.json` as the embedded action schema.
 4. Save the app.
 Retrieve client id and secret from the "OAuth & access scopes" section.
-5. Open `config.js` and replace default values with your app specific values.
+5. Open `.env` and replace default values with your app specific values.
 6. Start the server with command `npm run start`.
 7. In the Developer Hub preview your app and press the "Install & test" button and go through OAuth flow.
 8. Go to deal details view and the Custom UI Extensions should load.